aronmorris/autocomplete-suggestions/README.md

 Note that if the coordinate score was -1, the total confidence is reduced to 0 at best.

 ### Finally
-The Matcher removes any results below its Confidence threshold, currently set to 0.1, and returns the remaining items.
+The Matcher removes any results below its Confidence threshold, by default set to 0.1, and returns the remaining items.
 If coordinates were provided, this set is usually very small.
 If not, we can get a very large number of results.